-Scoliosis screenings are conducted every school year students in grades 5 through 9.

-A parent letter will be sent home with each student for the parent to consent or not consent for scoliosis screening and must be provided directly to the school nurse.

-Letters not returned will result in student not being screened.
+- Scoliosis screenings are conducted every school year for students in grades 5 through 9. - A parent letter will be sent home with each student for the parent to consent or not consent for scoliosis screening and must be provided directly to the school nurse. - Letters not returned will result in student not being screened. - See Auburn City Schools Health Services webpage for additional information on Scoliosis.